 Steve joined GA after working at McKinsey & Company.
 He received an M.B.A. from Stanford Graduate School of Business in 1978.
 Prior to business school, Steve served for six years in the U.S. Navy, where he also earned an M.S. degree from the Naval Postgraduate School in Monterey, California.
 He received a B.S. from the Georgia Institute of Technology in 1970.

 Steve is Chairman of the Board of Trustees of Stanford University and serves on the Board of Directors of The Nature Conservancy.
-He serves on the boards of the Council on Foreign Relations and Next Generation and is a Trustee Emeriti of both The Brookings Institution and the American Museum of Natural History.
+He serves on the boards of the Council on Foreign Relations and is a Trustee Emeriti of both The Brookings Institution and the American Museum of Natural History.
 He is Emeritus Chairman of the Stanford Graduate School of Business Advisory Board, the National Parks Conservation Association and serves on the Advisory Board of the Knight-Hennessy Scholars Program at Stanford University.
 Steve was formerly a member of the board of the Bridgespan Group, the McKinsey Investment Office Advisory Council, the Advisory Board of the School of Economics and Management at Tsinghua University, the Board of Trustees of the Connecticut Science Center, the Georgia Tech Advisory Board and the boards of Georgia Tech Foundation Inc. and the Cancer Research Institute.